 Join the United States and join the family—

 But not much in between unless a college.

 “Build Soil” is a classical call for the Aristotelian mean, for temperance and self respect, interspersed with words from Christian hymns and agricultural imagery, and a warning against too much trust in either market forces or governmental solutions to timeless questions.
 An economy, by implication, is the ambition and ingenuity of real men and women who understand that good soil must be enriched and not stripped of its gifts.
 Greed and “isms” of every kind are its veriest enemies.

 Just as the family is “the first and best teacher of the faith,” it is up to what Burke called the “little platoons” to restore the respect for work that alone can restore health to an economic order.
 It is a long road to travel, but no amount of economic “science” or political tinkering can make us really want to grow, build, and fix.
 A good start on going down the long road is to turn away from the Phaeton Ride and stop “pigging together” and to read carefully our historians and poets.

 This essay in our series of “Timeless Essays” originally was published here in December 2011.
-Books mentioned in this essay may be found in The Imaginative Conservative Bookstore.
 The Imaginative Conservative applies the principle of appreciation to the discussion of culture and politics—we approach dialogue with magnanimity rather than with mere civility.
 Will you help us remain a refreshing oasis in the increasingly contentious arena of modern discourse?
 Please consider donating now.